GLOBAL MARKETS-Euro, stocks rise on earnings, solid debt sales

 Stocks rose on Wall Street.

-In Europe, shares rebounded as companies posted bullish updates, such as French tire maker Michelin, which rose 6.1 percent.
-The FTSEurofirst 300 index of top European companies closed up 1.1 percent to 1,032.50, a day after hitting a three-month low.
+In Europe, shares rebounded as companies boasted bullish updates, such as French tire maker Michelin, which rose 6.1 percent.
+The FTSEurofirst 300 index of top European companies closed up 1.1 percent to 1,032.93, a day after hitting a three-month low.

 Bill Dinning, head of strategy at Kames Capital, said there did not seem to be any doubt that companies are in robust health.
 "That's reflected in strong earnings, in high levels of margins and in very strong balance sheets," he said.

-Global shares as measured by the MSCI world equity index rose 0.4 percent to 322.64.
+Global shares as measured by the MSCI world equity index rose 0.7 percent at 323.62.

-The euro rallied against the dollar after two U.S. housing reports eased worries about the U.S. economic recovery while stoking risk tolerance at the start of a two-day meeting of Federal Reserve policymakers.
+The euro rallied against the dollar after two U.S. housing reports eased worries about the U.S. economic recovery while stoking risk tolerance against the backdrop of the start of a two-day meeting of Federal Reserve policy-makers.

 "We're really seeing the euro gain a footing," said David Song, currency analyst at DailyFX.
 "Market participants are taking on more risk on the positive housing data."